cid0rz/CTS-Cidorz-Train-System/README.md

 For the system to work you need to have installed [fCPU](https://mods.factorio.com/mod/fcpu) to be able to execute the asm programs of this repo and [smarter trains](https://mods.factorio.com/mod/SmartTrains) to be able to dynamically alter the train schedules and thus direct them properly.
 All the stations (Depot, requester and provider) are on the same "line" so smarter trains will give each a unique ID that we will use.
 This is why you need to create the line before starting the fCPU's.
 The station number must be assigned before starting to run the program so the station must be added to the line before starting it.
 For convention the depot will be the first station of your line.

 All the stations are connected with red wire, red wire is common to all main fCPU's as both input and output.
-All the main fCPUs have also green wire input with data private to that station (like ID, material, wagons accepted, etc.)
+All the main fCPUs have also green wire input with data private to that station (like ID, material, wagons accepted, etc.).
+It has green output to communicate with the auxiliary fCPU as well.

 To commission a station the procedure is similar in all of them but with some differences: